Table of Contents

 - Overall, knee scooters provide a safe and effective way for people with limited mobility to get around.
 These scooters are also good after many injuries or surgeries excluding knee injuries.

-After knee surgery, it is likely that you would be a great candidate for a seated knee scooter.
+After knee surgery, you would likely be a great candidate for a seated knee scooter.
 This type of scooter will help to ensure your knee rests as much as possible!

 Power Wheel Chair vs. Knee Scooters